acados/acados/docs/embedded_workflow/index.md

 #### Step 4: Compile your dSPACE Simulink model for dSPACE
 In order to compile your dSPACE Simulink model `<dSPACE_Model_Name>.slx`, use the `rtwbuild` command in MATLAB or press Ctrl+B in Simulink.
 The Makefile should now integrate all the necessary files for the compilation of the `acados` S-Functions.

+# STM32 microcontrollers

+A workflow for prototyping and deploying an acados-based NMPC controller on an STM32 board is showcased in [the `acados-STM32-NUCLEO-H745ZI` repository](https://github.com/Jo-Fischer/acados-STM32-NUCLEO-H745ZI).

+This workflow exports the problem specific generated code in MATLAB, which could be similarly done in Python.
+To deploy the controller a project is created using the `STM32CubeIDE`.
+Therein a list required `.c` and `.h` files of the acados, BLASEO and HPIPM source code are defined to be compiled for the target.
+The workflow is tested using an STM32 NUCLEO H745ZIQ board.
+The workflow is expected to work with minimal adaptations for similar boards.